ontio/documentation/dev-website-docs/docs-en/DeveloperGuide/07-contributions-guide.md

 This is a guide to help you become part of the Ontology technical community.

-From the Ontology side we wish to build a highly engaged, quality community and believe that this is best achieved by teamwork.
-We encourage the community to form independent groups so that we, the Ontology core team, can engage on a strategic level for support and rewards.
+We encourage the community to form independent groups so that we, the Ontology Foundation, can engage on a strategic level for support and rewards.
 It’s important for us that the different community participants takes responsibility for their own development and management - they are a cornerstone in the Ontology ecosystem and help define it!

 <h4 align="center">We believe that projects are best executed in teams and encourage contributors to form independent groups.</h4>

 How you chose to structure an independent contributor group, join another groups, or work as an individual contributor is entirely up to yourself.
 We welcome you to send proposals to: mathiasglintborg@ont.io

+Proposal should include e.g. structure of group, team, budget and initaitives.

 ## Technical contributions